About Avon Gardens Trust

 - to publish an illustrated academic Journal with articles that add to the understanding and enjoyment of parks and gardens.

-At the Annual General Meeting, the accounts for the previous year are adopted and Council members are elected by members.
+At the Annual General Meeting, the accounts for the previous year are adopted and Trustees are elected by members.

 Avon Gardens Trust is one of 36 county gardens trusts and all are members of the The Gardens Trust.

-The Council of Management meets about four times a year with additional meetings being held when necessary.
+The Trustees meet about four times a year with additional meetings being held when necessary.

 - Chairman: Ros Delany